Man shot dead in Co Down village

-A man has been shot dead at a petrol station in Co Down, sources have said.
+A murder investigation has been launched after a man was found shot dead at a petrol station in Co Down.

-The shooting took place on Main Street in the village of Waringstown on Monday night.
+The incident took place in Main Street in the village of Waringstown on Monday night.

+The man’s body was found in his car parked at the rear of the filling station just before 9pm.

-It is understood the victim, believed to be a loyalist, was shot close to the petrol station forecourt.
+It is understood the incident is not initially being linked to dissident republican activity.

-The area remained sealed off late on Monday night with police in attendance.
+The area remained sealed off on Tuesday morning, with police in attendance.

-The SDLP’s Upper Bann Assembly member Dolores Kelly said: “The local community is in shock this evening after the violent murder of a man in a shooting in Waringstown.

-“This is a quiet, settled village and people are appalled that violence has been brought on to their streets.
+Police Service of Northern Ireland Detective Chief Inspector Michelle Shaw said: “The man was found in his vehicle, which was parked at the rear of a filling station on Main Street in the village.

+“Our inquiries are at a very early stage and I am appealing for anyone with information that could potentially assist our investigation to please get in touch by calling 101.

 “It is shocking at any time for someone to be shot in the constituency but more so in somewhere like Waringstown,” she said.